yarenaksel/yarenaksel/README.md

 <h2>Hi 👋, I'm Yaren</h2>
-<h3>I'm a physicist by education and I'm possitonately learning about how things work in the world of physics and computer science.
-Data science and data analysis are among my current passitions.</h3>
+<p>I'm a physicist by education and I'm possitonately learning about how things work in the world of physics and computer science.
+Data science and data analysis are among my current passitions.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">